KBPsystem777/BPIexpressonline.com/README.md

-# BPIexpressonline.com
+# BPI Mobile
-Clone and responsive version of https://bpiexpressonline.com
+Clone, responsive and **Mobile First version** of `https://bpiexpressonline.com`

-<h3>Work In-Progress</h3>
+### Work In-Progress

-This web-app is a cloned version of current BPI website and was developed for training purposes only.
+This web-app is a cloned version of current BPI website and was developed for development purposes only.
 Not for commercial use

-<b>Also you can see the live progress in https://kbpsystem777.github.io/BPIexpressonline.com/
+# See the live progress in https://kbpsystem777.github.io/BPIexpressonline.com/